-Representing the music industry, UK Music takes these issues seriously and promotes best practice across all areas of the industry.
+UK Music takes the issues of bulling, harassment and discrimination seriously and promotes best practice across all areas of the industry.

-UK Music supports and signposts to the Musicians’ Union’s Safe Space resource for responding to any individual experiences of harassment.
-This resource is open to all in the music business, not just MU members.
+The Musicians’ Union’s Safe Space is a resource responding to any individual experiences of harassment.
+This resource is open to all in the music business, not just Musicians’ Union (MU) members.
 MU provide a clear, independent and universally accessible way to raise any personal experiences to experienced responders.